 A Chapter 13 bankruptcy is a reorganization of your debt, which allows you to pay back your debt according to a schedule, or plan that is affordable to you.
 In most Chapter 13 cases, the debtor is required to only pay a portion of his or her debt and the balance is discharged upon completion of the terms of the plan.

-For more information about Chapter 13 and what it can do for you, contact Michael W. Reeds, P.C.
+For more information about Chapter 13 and what it can do for you, contact William W. Fischer, P.C.
 Our Chapter 13 bankruptcy lawyers can guide you through the process and help you develop a repayment plan that is affordable and gets you the debt relief you need.

 My House Is Going Into Foreclosure; What Can I Do?